mwwojcik/airline-reservation-system/readme.md

 **Standard RESPONSE: Accepted(202) or No Content (204)**

+*No Content 204 - resource found, changed, but not returned!*

 #### *DELETE* - It's unsave but idempotent method.

 **Standard RESPONSE: No Content (204)**

+#### HTTP codes:

+1. 2xx – success
+2. 3xx – I don't know, ask someone else ...
+3. 4xx – client error
+4. 5xx - server error

+* 200 OK - full success - response must have Response Body
+* 201 Created - resource was created
+* 202 Accepted - accepted for processing, the result is not yet available
+* 204 No Content - everything is OK, but there is no content returned, there is no Response Body

+* 301 Moved Permanently - this response may be CACHED!
+* 304 Not Modified – cache standard response
+* 307 Temporary Redirect – adress was changed - your resource can be found here...

+* 400 Bad Request
+* 401 Unauthorized – the user must resend the authorization data
+* 403 Forbidden
+* 404 Not Found
+* 405 Method Not Allowed
+* 409 Conflict
+* 410 Gone
+* 415 Unsupported Media Type

+* 500 Internal Server Error
+* 503 Service Unavailable
+* 504 Gateway Timeout